 Sources of plasma designed around discharges that are produced over the surface of a dielectric covering one of the discharge electrodes, “dielectric surface barrier discharges”, are versatile examples.
 Generally, the plasma is acquired using a high-frequency source to produce a discharge in a flow of helium to which two or more reactant gases are added.
 The plasma is made up of electrons with energies up to 25 eV and near-thermal, excited, and ionized gas species.

-A microreactor based on the Hiden CATLAB was built to permit a catalyst to be heated under controllable temperature and gas flow conditions.
-The microreactor was connected to the Hiden QIC-20 capillary inlet mass spectrometer system.
+A microreactor based on the Hiden CATLAB furnace was built to permit a catalyst to be heated under controllable temperature and gas flow conditions.
+The microreactor was connected to the Hiden QGA capillary inlet gas analysis system.
 In addition to the conventional furnace arrangement, a DBD could also be produced in an area before the catalyst or over the length of the catalyst.
-The DBD has an inner coaxial tungsten wire electrode which is 1.0 mm in diameter and has an outer cylindrical metallic electrode enclosed around a quartz tube and connected to the ground.
+The DBD has an inner coaxial tungsten wire electrode which is 1.0 mm in diameter and has an outer cylindrical metallic electrode enclosing the quartz tube and connected to the ground.
 The tungsten electrode is connected to the open-circuit end of the secondary winding of a high voltage transformer which is made to operate at 50 kHz.

 Initial reactions were carried out using 1% Pd/Al2O3 catalyst.
 The oxidation of CO to form CO2 was the test reaction used.
 Using a test catalyst of Ni/MgO, plasma modified catalysts were also examined.
 The Ni/MgO was detained in the plasma reactor under a flow of He for 1 hour.
 Consequently, the Ni sample was characterized using TPR/TPD measurements that were obtained using the Hiden CATLAB microreactor system.
 Figure 1 shows a schematic of the plasma reactor setup.